AlexBurnes/pre-push/activeContext.md

   - Dependency-aware display that waits for required steps - ✅ IMPLEMENTED

 ## Recent Changes
+- **Version Bump to v1.4.9**: Prepared new release with version display and retrieval improvements
+  - **COMPLETED**: Bumped version from v1.4.8 to v1.4.9 for patch release
+  - **COMPLETED**: Updated VERSION file with new version number
+  - **COMPLETED**: Updated CHANGELOG.md with new version entry
+  - **COMPLETED**: Updated memory bank files to reflect version bump
+  - **COMPLETED**: Ready for release with all improvements included
 - **Version Display and Retrieval Fix**: Fixed pre-push utility version display and improved version retrieval system
   - **COMPLETED**: Fixed version display to match buildfab project format
   - **COMPLETED**: Pre-push now shows "pre-push v1.4.8" at first line like buildfab project